 The RLC does not take a position on how any of these cases should have been decided in the absence of a narrow-construction canon.
 Rather, the RLC merely emphasizes that the narrow-construction canon significantly affects FOIA litigation in practice.
-This Court's review is warranted to clarify that courts should interpret FOIA exemptions according to their terms, rather than distorting those exemptions via a narrow-construction canon.
+Whether such canon remains good law is therefore an important issue that this Court should resolve.